jenyss/release-notes-agent-devops-confluence/README.md

 5. **Publish to Confluence** - Creates a formatted Markdown page under the specified parent page

 ### Architecture

+**ticket_processor_agent**: Connects to the Azure DevOps MCP server, fetches work items, generates user‑friendly release notes, and writes all processed ticket data into a structured Excel file.

+**confluence_publisher_agent**: Loads the generated Excel data, formats it into Confluence‑ready Markdown, connects to the Atlassian MCP server, and publishes the final release notes page into the correct Confluence space.

+These two agents are orchestrated by SequentialAgent, which runs the workflow sequentially: first generating release notes, then publishing them.

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │                    SequentialAgent                          │